Mte90/espanso-typofixer/readme.md

 ## TODO

-* Update Readme with numbers for all the languages
 * Define how to upload the packages for espanso hub
 * Fix `tools` to work outside the original python project